Kong/docs.konghq.com/app/konnect/api/ksearch/index.md

 ## Supported search entities

-- Users
+- API Product
-- Teams
+- API Product Version
-- System Accounts
+- Control Plane
-- Developers
+- Developer
-- Developer Teams
+- Developer Team
+- User
+- Team
+- Report

 Additional entities will be added in future releases.
 You can view a list of all the supported entities by sending the following API request: